 Finding the right health care coverage for your needs may be confusing.
 You might have heard about health insurance through the exchanges, also known as health care marketplaces, but perhaps like many other uninsured Americans, you assumed coverage would be too expensive.

-To help explain these changes, and what it could mean for you, Marcus Robinson, national vice president of sales for Individual & Family Exchange Plans at UnitedHealthcare, answers a few questions about these types of plans and who may now qualify for financial assistance.
+The fact is, millions of Americans remain uninsured, despite qualifying for assistance — and there are more coverage options than ever before.
+To help explain what these plans could mean for you and your family, Marcus Robinson, senior vice president of sales for Individual & Family Plans at UnitedHealthcare, answers a few questions about these types of plans and how to enroll in them.

 Can you explain what the exchanges are?

 The health care exchanges on healthcare.gov or certain state-based sites (sometimes referred to as the marketplace) provide access to shop and enroll in health plans for individuals and families.
 Depending on the state, the exchange might be run by the federal government, the state itself, or a combination of the two.

 Plans on the exchange have tiers such as gold, silver and bronze.
 Can you break down the difference between the “metallic” levels?

 The “metal” level indicates the richness of the insurance coverage.
 For example, the bronze level is going to have the most cost-effective plans — lower premiums, but higher out-of-pocket costs (such as deductibles, coinsurance or copayments) when a member seeks care.
 The gold level, on the other hand has higher premiums but lower out-of-pocket costs.

 Which levels of plans do the subsidies apply to?